fffonion/lua-resty-openssl/README.md

 # lua-resty-openssl

-FFI-based OpenSSL binding for LuaJIT, supporting OpenSSL 3.x, 1.1 series.
+FFI-based OpenSSL binding for LuaJIT, supporting OpenSSL 3.x and later, and the 1.1.1 series.

 OpenSSL 1.1.0, 1.0.2 and BoringSSL support has been dropped, but are still available at the [0.x branch](https://github.com/fffonion/lua-resty-openssl/tree/0.x).